SafeTrans: LLM-assisted Transpilation from C to Rust: Results

-SafeTrans employs an iterative compilation repair strategy to address compilation errors, as described in Section~\ref{sec:methodology}.
-To evaluate the effectiveness of this phase, we introduce two metrics:

-\begin{itemize} \item \emph{Repair Rate:} The percentage of transpiled programs that initially failed to compile, but then were successfully fixed during the repair phase, resulting in a compilable program. \item \emph{Pass Rate:} The percentage of repaired programs that run successfully and pass all test cases. \end{itemize}
+To evaluate the effectiveness of SafeTrans' repair phase, we introduce two metrics: i)~\emph{Repair Rate:} the percentage of transpiled programs that initially failed to compile, but then were successfully fixed during the repair phase, resulting in a compilable program; ii)~\emph{Pass Rate:} the percentage of repaired programs that run successfully and pass all test cases.

 Table~\ref{tab:iterative_compile_repair_results} provides a breakdown of the outcomes of the iterative compilation repair phase in terms of repair rate and pass rate for each LLM.
 The Compilation Failures column corresponds to the number of programs that failed to compile after the base translation.
-We observe that \gpt{} and \dsChat{} achieve high repair rates of 93.5\% and 89.8\%, respectively, outperforming the other LLMs.
-Interestingly, despite being significantly smaller, \codestral{} performs comparably to larger LLMs (only 7.7\% and 4\% lower than \gpt{} and \dsChat{} in terms of repair rate), demonstrating its strong ability to understand and benefit from compiler feedback.
-The repair rate of \llama{} (58.1\%) is comparable to other smaller code-oriented LLMs, such as \qwen{} (62.5\%) and \dsCoder{} (55.6\%), suggesting that it can effectively leverage repair prompts to fix faulty translations.
+We observe that \texttt{gpt-4o} and \texttt{DeepSeek-V3} achieve high repair rates of 93.5\% and 89.8\%, respectively, outperforming the other LLMs.
+Interestingly, despite being significantly smaller, \texttt{Codestral} performs comparably to larger LLMs (only 7.7\% and 4\% lower than \texttt{gpt-4o} and \texttt{DeepSeek-V3} in terms of repair rate).
+The repair rate of \texttt{Llama3} (58.1\%) is comparable to other smaller code-oriented LLMs, such as \texttt{Qwen2.5-Coder} (62.5\%) and \texttt{DeepSeek-Coder} (55.6\%), suggesting that it can effectively leverage repair prompts to fix faulty translations.
 The relatively lower pass rates across all LLMs compared to their repair rates suggest that while these models can interpret compiler feedback and fix syntactic issues, they often lose sight of the original program intent and functional equivalence.
-As noted by Pan et al.~\cite{pan2024lost}, LLMs may introduce new errors while resolving existing ones, requiring multiple iterative passes to achieve fully correct and functional translations.